 The Kinsale gas fields had limited resources.
 In 1995 nearly all of Ireland’s natural gas came from indigenous sources.
 By 2001, 82 percent came from Great Britain.

 In 2001, Bord Gáis entered the Irish electricity supply market in which it has continued to grow.
-In 2001, the government made a decision to make £10 million available for development of the northern gas network.
-Through the 2000s Bord Gáis continued increasing its number of customers and turnover.
+In 2001, the government made a decision to make £10 million available for the development of the northern gas network.
+Through the 2000s, Bord Gáis continued increasing its number of customers and turnover.
 It commenced and continued to develop in Northern Ireland.

 The Commission for Energy Regulation commenced in 2002 and changed the environment radically in which Bord Gáis and the ESB operate.
 Bord Gáis commenced a strategy of being a dual energy provider of both electricity and gas on an all-Ireland basis.

 In 2004, natural gas was extended to five towns on the western pipeline route, including Galway, Athenry, Ballinasloe, Tullamore, and Mullingar.
 Westport was connected to natural gas in 2008.
-Gas was extended to other few western towns at the same time.
+Gas was extended to other western towns at the same time.

+By 2005, power generation accounted for 60% of total gas use, with industrial and commercial use of 24% and residential use of 17%.
 In 2005, Bord Gáis’ first national gas customers in Northern Ireland were connected.
 In 2004 it won the license to distribute and supply ten towns in Northern Ireland through its Northern Ireland entity.

 By 2005 number of gas users in Ireland had increased to 540000.
-By that stage, share of the electricity market reached 8%.
+By that stage, the share of the electricity market reached 8%.

-The North-South pipeline from County Meath to Antrim was completed in 2006 as was the Mayo-Galway transmission line.
+The North-South pipeline from County Meath to Antrim was completed in 2006, as was the Mayo-Galway transmission line.

-By the late 2000s Bord Gáis’ turnover had increased to 1.2 billion.
+By the late 2000s, Bord Gáis’ turnover had increased to 1.2 billion.
 Gas sales accounted for two-thirds of turnover.
 Gas transportation sales increased.

 In 2008 Bord Gáis signed up the first natural gas customers in Belfast.